rialto-php/rialto/docs/api.md

     // Node's executable path
     'executable_path' => 'node',

-    // How much time (in seconds) the process can stay inactive before being killed 'idle_timeout' => 60,
+    // How much time (in seconds) the process can stay inactive before being killed (set to null to disable) 'idle_timeout' => 60,

-    // How much time (in seconds) an instruction can take to return a value 'read_timeout' => 30,
+    // How much time (in seconds) an instruction can take to return a value (set to null to disable) 'read_timeout' => 30,

     // How much time (in seconds) the process can take to shutdown properly before being killed